viponpoint/SOAR-EDR-Project/README.md

    - Install and configure Windows Server 2022.
    - Disable the Windows Server firewall to facilitate the installation of LaZagne malware.
+   - To set up Slack for the project, register an account and then create a workspace, configure channels for security alerts, and generate an incoming webhook URL for Tines to send notifications.
+   - For Tines, register an account, create a new automation story, and integrate it with LimaCharlie and Slack by configuring the appropriate connectors and actions for the incident
+     response workflow.
+   - To set up LimaCharlie for the project, register an account, deploy the LimaCharlie agent on the Windows Server 2022 machine, and configure detection rules to identify and respond to LaZagne malware infections.

 2. **Execution of Hack Tool:**
    - A user inadvertently executes a hack tool, resulting in the computer being infected with LaZagne malware.